 That’s Great, but What Type of Food Do They Have for Kids?

 With most meal kit companies, you will have a set number of recipes per week on the regular plan, and fewer options for the family plan each week.
-For instance, with Blue Apron, each week you can choose from 8 2-person recipes or 5 4-person (family) recipes, and on HelloFresh, there are 15 meals on the classic plan each week, and 6 on the family plan.
+For instance, with Blue Apron, each week you can choose from 8 2-person recipes or 5 4-person (family) recipes.

 The family recipes are typically recipes that include 4 servings, 2, 3, or 4 times per week.
-This is designed for the nuclear family, but for single parents with one child, ordering a 2 person meal can get the job.
+This is designed for the nuclear family, but for single parents with one child, ordering a 2 person meal can get the job done too.

 Meal kit companies tend to compromise a little bit when it comes to their family recipes, but that doesn’t mean it’s just Mac n’ Cheese and peanut butter and jelly sandwiches with the crust cut off.
 This is no set-in-stone rule, but typically these meals are less likely to be spicy or elaborate and are often single pot dishes, like stir-fry or pasta.
-Picture dishes like sesame chicken and rice, orzo with broccoli, or the type of fun stuff that a kid would come up with, like the beef taco pizza offered by HelloFresh.
+Picture dishes like sesame chicken and rice, orzo with broccoli, or the type of fun stuff that a kid would come up with.
 You also have somewhat more adventurous stuff like guajillo pepper chicken and cheesy rice (the cheesy rice should help), or the chicken tagine with preserved lemon and artichokes from Sun Basket.

 These recipes lend themselves well to leftovers too, proving that sometimes the sequel can be just as good as the original.

 Cooking with Kids - What the Top Meal Kit Companies Offer